-To allow more space, it will be mostly outdoors, with fewer visitors, less onsite parking & a one-way system.
+To allow more space, it will be mostly outdoors, with pre-booking to reduce crowding, less onsite parking & a one-way system.
 Some access to our indoor displays such as the Interpretation Centre, where there will be extra ventilation.
 Please make sure that all members of your party, including children, observe social distancing.
 There will be no need to touch anything, but please bring your own hand sanitizer etc.

 We hope that these simple precautions will allow visitors to have a safe, enjoyable visit.

-St Mary's Church just across the stream next to Hemyock Castle, is also planning an open day on 12th Sep 2021.
+St Mary's Church just across the stream next to Hemyock Castle, is also planning an open day at the same time.
 They plan to have a special exhibition & to offer teas.